chiefenne/PyAero/docs/spline_refine.rst

    Airfoil RG15: Contour after splining with 120 points, no refinements

 Obviously, at the leading and trailing edges some more care is necessary to produce the required mesh resolution.
 At the leading edge it is required to resolve the big pressure gradients which are produced by the shape of the airfoil nose.

-The refinement algorithm is employed in a recursive way in order to resolve the contour until a certain criterion/threshold is matched.
-Figure :ref:`figure_refining_1` depicts the algorithm.
-After the splining, as outlined before, equidistant arc length segments are created on the spline with respect to the prescribed number of points.
-During recursive refinement the algorithm checks each pair of line segments to match the criterion.
-The latter is based on the angle included between adjacent segments.
-If the angle is less than a threshold specified by the user via the `Refinement tolerance (°)` input, the algorithm adds two points.
+A recursive refinement algorithm is used to resolve the contour until a certain criterion is met (see following figure).
+After the splining, equidistant arc length segments are created on the spline with respect to the prescribed number of points.
+During recursive refinement the algorithm checks each pair of adjacent line segments if they match the criterion.
+The criterion is based on the angle included between adjacent segments.
+If the angle is less than a threshold specified by the user via the `Refinement tolerance` input, the algorithm adds two points.
 Each point is placed on a "background spline" with 500 points, half distance within each of the current segments.
 Then new segments are created and angles are checked over and over again, until no pair of segments exists which include angles less than the threshold.
+This guarantees that the angle between adjacent mesh cells in the boundary layer is as uniform as possible.
+Thus, pressure gradients around the airfoil are resolved in the same quality.

 .. _figure_refining_1:
 .. figure::  images/refining_1.png